Sara Hørte: Club career

 She signed for Rosenborg BK Kvinner in August 2022.

 International career

 Hørte has played matches for the Norway youth nation team U19 and U23.

 In 2019, she was part of the Norway squad in UEFA Under-19 Championship in Scotland.

 She was called up for the Norway national team for the first time in August 2022.
 She debuted and scored her first goal in the FIFA World Cup qualification against Albania, 6 September 2022.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the 2023 FIFA Women's World Cup.